ChainSafe/blst-ts/doc/values_and_references.md

 ## The Reference System

- The second inherited tree is for the Reference system.
+ The second inheritance tree is for the Reference system.

 ```c++
 /// Holds a counted reference to a value; initially a weak reference unless